Tooling is one of the most important considerations for any project that requires metal finishing and rack plating in particular.

 What you need to know about rack plating

 - Keeping the parts held together securely so that they do not fall off the rack during the plating process.

 A competitive advantage that Industrial Polishing Services, Inc. has over other companies in this regard is that we design, manufacture, and repair almost all of our plating racks.
 This helps to reduce costs and lead time for both the fabrication of new racks and the repair of existing racks.
 This also allows us to be more directly involved in the finish development for new projects.

 Rack plating can be a complex subject, so if the team at your company or plant is in need of further explanation of tooling for rack plating and what is involved with loose piece plating, we encourage you to contact the experts at Industrial Polishing Services, Inc. We will be happy to provide you with additional information about our full range of finishing and plating services.
-We look forward to teaching you more about tooling for rack plating and about the capabilities of our Southern California company to develop solutions that fulfill all of your metal finishing needs.
+We look forward to teaching you more about tooling for rack plating and about the capabilities of our Southern California company to develop solutions that fulfill all of your decorative metal finishing needs.